ucsb-cs148-f21/project-t10-animelist/team/profile_customization_design.md

 To allow editing the profile page, we need to support several distinct actions.
 Each following section will describe how we can implement one of those actions.

+To perform any of these actions, the user will click a button to enter a dedicated *editing mode.* While in this mode, blocks will display their metadata, rather than the actual content derived from their metadata, e.g. a user list block will show the name of the corresponding user list instead of the user list itself.

+Upon exiting the editing mode, we will send a request to the backend to update the user's profile page based on the local state after completing editing, then do a request to fetch the profile page data again.

 #### 3.2.1.
-Adding a New Block
+Adding a Block

-To add a new block, we should have a
+To add a new block, the user will click an "add block" button, choosing between the different types of blocks.
+After adding a block, they will be able to edit the fields for that block.

 #### 3.2.2.
 Removing a Block

 To remove a block, we will remove the corresponding block in the local array representation of the profile page.
-If removing the block leaves us with an empty row
+If removing the block leaves us with an empty row, we will automatically delete that row.

 #### 3.2.3.
 Rearranging Blocks

+To rearrange blocks, we will rearrange them in the internal array representation of the profile page.
+We should provide some drag-and-drop functionality or at the very least arrow buttons to move them up and down or left and right.

 ## 4. Data Structures